eaasi/user-handbook/source/configuration/creating_environment_recs.rst

 Recommendations from the EAASI Team for Creating Environments
 =============================================================================

-In Emulation-as-a-Service, :term:`Environment` resources can be created and chained off one another, allowing different configurations and combinations of software to be re-used broadly across collections (or tailored to suit specific digital objects and use cases).
+In the Emulation-as-a-Service framework, :term:`Environment` resources can be created and chained off one another, allowing different configurations and combinations of software to be re-used broadly across collections (or tailored to suit specific digital objects and use cases).
 In this :ref:`chain model<derivation>`, the starting link is generally referred to as a :term:`base` Environment, while the next/successive link in the chain is referred to as a :term:`derivative` Environment.

 "Derivatives" is therefore a catch-all term that can be used to encompass several specific types of Environment that might be built on top of a base, including (but not necessarily limited to):